 My research focuses on better understanding the properties, structure and dynamics of the earth through the use of seismic imaging methods, namely receiver function analysis and shear wave splitting.
-Below I outline some of my major research interests.
-For a more detailed look, check out my blog where I discuss my published work and ongoing efforts.
+Listed below are some of my major research interests.
+For more information, please check out my current CV, list of publications or email me.

 Understanding the origin and evolution of stable continental interiors